Annapurna Short Circuit - 9 Days

 How does the Annapurna short circuit trek start and end?

-The Annapurna Circuit is brimming with natural and cultural wonders that make every step of the journey worthwhile.
-One of the most iconic highlights is the Thorong La Pass, which at 5,416 meters is the highest point of the trek.
+• Thorong La Pass: The most iconic highlight is the Thorong La Pass, which, at 5,416 meters, is the highest point of the trek.
 Crossing this pass is a challenging yet exhilarating experience, offering panoramic views of the Annapurna and Dhaulagiri ranges.
 The sense of achievement as you reach the summit is unparalleled, making it a memorable highlight of the trek.

 What is the best time to trek the Annapurna Circuit?